nkb-tech/ultralytics/docs/en/tasks/detect.md

 `names` as a list of lists, metrics are computed separately for each head and reported individually.
 A macro-average is also printed for quick comparison.
 A new `full_class_nms` option lets you enable a second NMS pass over all classes when validating multi-head models.

+### Multi-head architecture

+Ultralytics YOLO supports detection models with multiple classification heads.
+Specify `names` as a list of lists in your dataset YAML and omit the `nc` field.
+Each inner list defines the classes for one head.
+During model creation the `Detect` layer automatically builds one classifier per head and arranges the output tensor as `[bbox + conf0 + cls0 + conf1 + cls1 + ...]`.
+Training and validation follow the same format with labels containing one class index per head followed by normalized bounding-box coordinates.
+See `tests/test_multihead.py` for a minimal example dataset and training loop.